1928–29 NHL season: Playoff bracket

 A new playoff format was adopted with a structure similar to a double-elimination tournament with a "winners' bracket" and a "losers' or repechage bracket".
 The top three teams in each division qualified for the playoffs.
 The two division winners met in a best-of-five Stanley Cup semifinal series.
 The divisional second-place teams and third-place teams played off in a two-game total-goals series to determine the participants for the other best-of-three semifinal series.
-The semifinal winners then played in a best-of-three Stanley Cup Finals.
+The semifinal winners then played in a best-of-three Stanley Cup Final.

 Stanley Cup Finals

 The Bruins won their first Stanley Cup defeating the Rangers.
 In the process, Boston became one of the few Cup winners in history to not lose a game in the playoffs, and were the last team until the 1951–52 Detroit Red Wings to go undefeated in the NHL playoffs.

 Awards

 Frank Boucher won his second consecutive Lady Byng award and George Hainsworth won his third consecutive Vezina Trophy.